 - Email Bot – Email Bot can be used to integrate with TradingView’s email alerts.
 It will fetch emails and compare them with predefined messages.
 If there is a match it will execute a defined action.

 - InterExchange Arbitrage Bot – lets you perform arbitrage trading on different exchanges

 - Order Bot – allows you to set pre-defined orders and trigger a trade when the price is lower or higher than the value you specify.

 - Intellibot Alice – specializes in expensive cryptocurrencies with a higher market price such as BTC, ETH or DASH.

-There are several more crypto trading bots on offer by HaasOnline; you can review all of them in this very detailed wiki page that was set up by the project to help anyone looking to learn more about the software.
+There are several more crypto trading bots on offer by HaasOnline; you can review all of them in this very detailed wiki page and development api that was set up by the project to help anyone looking to learn more about the software.

 HaasOnline bots operate thanks to technical indicators, which produce trade signals based on user instructions.
 Each indicator is supposed to give trader information regarding where the price is going to move next and the bot lets you decide if certain indicator is a sign to buy, sell or both.
 Indicators trade based on a specific time frame which is determined by the user himself.
 The time frames range from 1 minute (for high frequency trading) to 3 days.

 HaasOnline software offers a plethora of indicators, including Bollinger Bands, Candlestick Patterns, Commodity Channel Index, Dynamic Buy/Sell Indicators, Elliot Waves, Exponential Moving Average (EMA) Swing, Simple Moving Average (SMA), Fibonacci, Fast/Slow RSI, Fractals, Ichimoku Clouds, MACD, Stochastic Oscillator and others.
 Project’s official Wiki lists 47 total indicators on offer, so there’s plenty to base your trades on with HTS and Haasbot.